adrielepinto/bank_marketing/README.md

 - NA - Minimum Payment had 313 NA's, I assumed as 0 for not lose 313 customers whitch can be valueble customer.
 - Outliers - On Outliers analysis, I I found very disbelieving values, such as customers who paid a minimum payment about of 8k, whitch doesn't make sense, since theres no payments made over than 50721.48.
 So, for a best model acuracy I removed the outliers.
+- The feature selection was made by using the correlation map.

 # Three Data Insigths